wridgeu/UI5-navigation-and-routing/readme.md

 # Getting Started
 You can just clone this repository, run npm install and use the [UI5 tooling](https://github.com/SAP/ui5-tooling) to locally serve the application in order to debug/learn from it.

-Hint: it already uses the livereload-middleware for the [UI5 tooling](https://github.com/SAP/ui5-tooling), so changes while serving will trigger an immediate update in the browser.
+* __Note:__ it already uses the livereload-middleware for the [UI5 tooling](https://github.com/SAP/ui5-tooling), so changes while serving will trigger an immediate update in the browser.

 1. Clone the repository
     ```sh